 OVERVIEW: The Hardesty Family Foundation supports nonprofits in the Tulsa, Oklahoma, area with large capital grants for building construction and renovation projects, mostly related to the arts, mental health, and court system reforms.

 FUNDING AREAS: Local building renovation and construction projects, the arts, mental health, addiction recovery, wellness, court system changes

-IP TAKE: It can be quite difficult to approach and get in the door with this funder if you’re not already connected.
-But if you’re a well-established nonprofit upgrading your facility in Tulsa, it might not hurt to send the executive director an email about it.
+IP TAKE: It can be difficult to approach and get in the door with this funder for grantseekers that are not already connected.
+However, well-established nonprofits looking to upgrade a facility in Tulsa should still reach out to the foundation staff.

-PROFILE: The Hardesty Family Foundation (HFF) is based in Tulsa, Oklahoma, and was founded in December 2005 by F. Roger Hardesty and his wife Donna J. Hardesty.
+PROFILE: Established in 2005, the Hardesty Family Foundation (HFF) is based in Tulsa, Oklahoma and the foundation of F. Roger Hardesty and his wife, Donna J. Hardesty.
 Mr. Hardesty is the founder and CEO of United States Aviation Co. and The Hardesty Companies, both Oklahoma-based organizations.
 The foundation aims to “promote and serve Oklahoma 501(c)(3) nonprofit charitable organizations.”
 Grantmaking areas of interest are local building renovation and construction projects, the arts, mental health, addiction recovery, wellness, and court system changes.